Alexis-Georganopoulos/Robotic-Finger/README.md

 Each node was responsable for the following:
 - `/baseHand/pose` was the node that keeps track of the Biotacs' orientation in the global frame as a quaternion.
 It is a publisher.
 - The `/normalSurface/pose` node kept track of the Normal surfaces' orientation in the global frame as a quaternion.
 It is a publisher.
 - The `/biotac_pub` node publishes the electrode and static pressure sensory information from the Biotac.
+Normally the script for this comes with the purchase of the Biotac.

 Since the devices operated at different frequencies, a synchronizer window was created to make sure the orientations weren't being oversampled.
 The data from all sources, that were being sampled in real-time by ROS, had up to two milliseconds to fully change until the combined data was captured by the `Biochip_listener` subscriber node.
 The latter served the following purpose: